cit1zen/but_sentiment/README.md

 ## INSTALATION

-1.)
-Use provided shell script to download Sentiment140 dataset needed by lingpipe.
+1. Use provided shell script to download Sentiment140 dataset needed by lingpipe.
-    > ./download_datasets.sh
+> download_datasets.sh

-2.)
-Use maven to build jar file.
+2. Use maven to build jar file.
 > mvn install

 Output of this operation will be two files, mefw-0.0.1-jar-with-dependencies.jar and mefw-0.0.1.jar in targer directory.

 ## USAGE